B434 Railway Station

 shiny new Bachmann locomotive or caboose positively grimy to get the right effect.
-Almost nothing nothing outside in the real world is clean, and that is the philosophy you might want to keep in mind for your rail layout as well.
+Almost nothing outside in the real world is clean, and that is the philosophy you might want to keep in mind for your rail layout as well.
 Railroad operators (in the real world) are notoriously cost conscious, so they seldom spend money sprucing up the rolling stock and motive power, or their buildings and structures either!
-The technique of weathering can effectively and believably enhance of any scene.
+The technique of weathering can effectively and believably enhance the realism of any scene.